 Because athletes run warm and can be considered hot sleepers, cooling is a key factor for the best mattress for athletes.
 Once you start working out, your core body temperature increases.
 For those who work out in the evening, your body may not have cooled down enough by the time you go to bed.
 This is because your body temperature stays elevated for about 4 hours after you’ve finished exercising.
 And if your body hasn’t properly cooled down by the time you go to bed, it can interfere with your sleep and keep you alert.

 That’s why a cooling mattress that helps regulate temperature, like the Helix Midnight Luxe, is a phenomenal choice for athletes.
-Cooling mattresses use materials like coils, which don’t trap heat like memory foam does, combined with other heat-wicking materials like graphite or Celliant to keep you cool and sweat-free.
+Cooling mattresses use materials like coils, which don’t trap heat like memory foam does, combined with other heat-wicking materials like graphite to keep you cool and sweat-free.
 Innerspring, latex, and hybrid mattresses are typically the coolest types of mattresses.
 Athletes should avoid memory foam beds unless the mattress contains other cooling properties that help mitigate heat.

 The Best Pillows for Athletic People